 Our attentive crew places the custom built Hartley diving helmet on your shoulders, and down we go.
 To equalize your ears, if wiggling your jaw is not sufficient, simply reach up in your helmet, hold your nose, and blow gently to clear your ears.
 Once on the bottom, whatever feelings of anxiety you had disappear as you realize: Yes!
 This is as easy as they said; I am doing this!
 No problem.
 Hey!
 This really is fun in Bermuda.

 Using a message baton I first identify some of the living creatures.
-Then, while you are kneeling on the sand I take photos of those wanting them.
-All with fish in the photo, some with you actually holding fish.
+Then, after the sediment drifts away, while you are kneeling on the sand I take photos and videos.
+All with fish in the photo, some with you actually holding fish, like Herb the hind.
 Then we stand and walk to the first kneeling down spot.
 More life is identified and passed around.
 Then we will stand and walk and kneel at a couple more stops to demonstrate the breathing of the sponge, and the feeding of the corals.
 The Hartley helmet dive is special because we feed, make friends with, and handle the fish.
-After one last fondle with the fish, the 30-40 minute dive is over.
+After one last fondle with the fish, perhaps George the blue stripped grunt the 30-40 minute dive is over.
 Once the dives are all completed we cast off our floating mooring ropes and make the 25 minute journey back to dangerous land.
 There folks either walk back to their ship, or take a bus or ferry to Hamilton, south shore, or wherever they are staying.
 If you need a taxi, let us know at the beginning of the last dive, so we can call ahead of time and have it waiting.
 We have a fresh water shower, so divers leave dry, fresh and invigorated by their accomplishment and discovery.
-This sounds fun and easy.
-What’s next?

-Dive vessel Rainbow Runner is usually at the dock right next to the Moongate, 30 minutes before the departure time.
-Divers are invited to scramble aboard thus proving their proficiency in the ability to walk (Usually a requirement, though amputees and others with...read more
+Dive vessel Rainbow Runner is usually at the dock adjacent to Heritage Wharf, up in Dockyard, 30 minutes before the departure time.
+Divers are invited to scramble aboard thus proving their proficiency in the ability to walk (Usually a requirement, though amputees and...